What You Need to Know About New Jersey’s Good Samaritan Laws

 Contact an Experienced Personal Injury Attorney

 While Good Samaritan Laws exist to protect bystanders and witnesses acting in good faith, some exceptions exist to this law.
-If you were harmed due to the negligence of another person in the state of New Jersey, do not hesitate to speak with an experienced injury attorney today.
+If you were harmed due to the negligence of another person in the state of New Jersey, do not hesitate to speak with an experienced personal injury attorney today.
 Schedule a free consultation today with an experienced attorney at Ferrara & Gable to understand your rights.